schuyler/sim2075/events/geopolitical/chinese-political-crisis-scoping.md

 3. **Triggering event specification**: What specific events cross the threshold?
 Economic crisis is one pathway, but military defeat, succession dispute, or mass movement could also trigger.
 The pressure function may need multiple pathways.

 4. **Resolution probability calibration**: Even with structural asymmetry analysis, we're operating in deep uncertainty.
-The 45/25/30 split is weakly justified.
+The 50/20/30 split is weakly justified; the ordering is more defensible than the specific values.

 5. **Aftermath specification difficulty**: The "regime collapse" branch has enormous uncertainty — does China fragment?
 Is there civil war?
 What happens to nuclear weapons?
 This is genuinely uncharted territory.